How to Choose an Experience Platform That Fits Your Architecture and Skills

 Architecture

-Now for the more technical stuff, the architectural requirements themselves.
+Now for the more technical stuff.
+The architectural requirements themselves.

 Investments

-How well does the potential experience platform fit in with the existing technologies of your organisation—essentially your heavy investments?
 Remember, not everything has to be thrown out on account of simply being old.
 Great and agile systems are still exactly that, regardless of age.

 In any case, do research on how well the digital experience platform fit with your current technology, including, but not limited to: